cpu/vexation/site/content/blog/entry-points/index.md

 Suspiciously breaking infected applications is a bug in the virus code that is in dire need of fixing.
 I went with a straight forward solution for preserving the original function of infected programs:

-1. Saving the original `AddressOfEntryPoint` value when an executable is infected.
+1. Saving the original `AddressOfEntryPoint` value when an executable is infected into the virus code that is injected into the infected program.
-2. Returning execution to the saved `AddressOfEntryPoint` when the virus is done infecting other programs.
+2. Returning execution to the `AddressOfEntryPoint` saved in the virus code when the infected program is done propagating the infection.

 # Saving the original entry RVA